marfawilson/self_study/README.md

-# udemy_courses
+# Udemy Courses

-A collection of Udemy courses I'm currently taking or have completed.
+These are courses I am either:
++ Currently taking, or
++ Have completed (with certificate)

+*Thanks for following my coding journey!* 😊